-The defendant fully understands the nature and elements of the crimes charged in the Information to which she is pleading guilty, together with the possible defenses thereto, and has discussed them with her attorney.
+The defendant fully understands the nature and elements of the crimes charged in the Information to which he is pleading guilty, together with the possible defenses thereto, and has discussed them with his attorney.

 V. MAXIMUM SENTENCE

 A. Maximum Penalty.